| General | Trainees (students) | Trainers | Testing | Training days and resources | High school administration

 How do I find out about and register for Regional Training Days?

 School Representatives will be able to provide Trainees with information on upcoming Training Days.
-Also, there is a Green Certificate Newsletter that is published three times a year that outlines such events.
-In some cases, the Regional Coordinator may also mail information to the Trainee directly.
+In some cases, the Regional Coordinator may also mail or email information to the Trainee directly.

 Is the Trainee required to attend the Regional Training Days?